sanketsahu/sanketsahu/README.md

 ### Hi there 👋

 I am Sanket.
 Thanks for dropping by!
 I like to Code and build Products for Designers & Developers.
 I co-founded [GeekyAnts](https://geekyants.com) and currently leading it along with other [great leaders](https://geekyants.com/team).
-I'm in love with React Native and Flutter.
-Addicted to ~~wanderlust~~ working from home, wannabe backpacker (2020 😏) and love to strum the guitar to Prateek Kuhad tunes.
-You can find me at ~~events like Chain React and React Native Europe~~ online meetups and conferences like React Europe, AwesomeConf, React Native Remote and my personal coding streams.
+I have built devtools for React & React Native in the past few years.
+Addicted to ~~wanderlust~~ working from ~~home~~ office.
+I love to strum the guitar to Prateek Kuhad tunes.
+You can find me at events like Chain React and React Native Europe and podcasts like PodRocket and React Native Radio.

-- 🔭  I’m currently working on [apibeats](https://apibeats.com) & [BuilderX](https://BuilderX.io)
+- 🔭  I’m currently working on [gluestack](https://gluestack.io).
 - 🌱  I’m currently learning about Product building & Scaling a company with quality.
 - 👯  I’m looking to collaborate on JavaScript, React & Tech Entrepreneurship
 - 🤔  I’m looking for help with Product Building, Graphic Design (crazy landing pages)